DeNederlandscheBank/data-quality-rules/docs/installation.rst

 Installation
 ============

 We provide two installation methods: online and offline installation.
-For the online you need a connection to internet to download the required packages.
+For the online installation you need a connection to internet to download the required packages.
 For the offline installation you need to download a limited number of files (specified below) and then you can install everything without a connection to internet.
 After installation of the repository, you need to download the taxonomies and examples files you want to work with.
 We provided a script to download these files and put them in the correct location.

 For both methods we recommend to have Anaconda (> 5.3.1) installed.